stellaroxanne/User-Reviews-Vaccination-Centers-Berlin/README.md

   * Booking: Until July 2021 vaccination appointments had to be booked
   * Walk-Ins: Since July 23 for Tegel, Messe and Erika-Heß and July 30 for Arena and Velodrom Walk-In vaccinations are possible
   * Vaccines available: Different vaccines were offered at the vaccination from December 2020 to December 2021, including BioNTech/Pfizer’s Comirnaty, Moderna’s Spikevax and Astrazeneca’s Vaxzevira
-* In December 2021 the Messe Berlin vaccination center is moving next door to the ICC (International Congress Center) due to additional event space needed at the trade fair building Messe , the google maps review website has stayed the same
+* In December 2021 the Messe Berlin vaccination center moved next door to the ICC (International Congress Center) due to additional event space needed at the trade fair building Messe , the google maps review website has stayed the same

 Opening, closing